Avaiga/taipy-doc/docs/manuals/auth/authentication.md

 programmer can alternatively use the `login()^` function that will create an `Authenticator^` the first time it is invoked.

+Each kind of `Authenticator^` implements an *authentication protocol* that provides services that allows for creating credentials and retrieve the roles associated to a user.

-Taipy Enterprise supports three authentication protocols:
+Taipy Enterprise edition supports three authentication protocols:

    - "none": The *None* authenticator does not check the user password in `login()` and always validates the login process by creating a `Credentials^`